-There are workflow management tools within Route that allow you to customize schedules and services dates for your team.
-Try using a janitorial software like Route to seamlessly navigate between different types of cleaning jobs for you and your crew.
+With janitorial bidding software like Route, you can seamlessly navigate between different types of cleaning jobs for you and your crew.

-We have a series of articles on walkthroughs you can find here_ _if you want to take an in-depth look at this part of the cleaning business model.
+We have a series of articles on commercial cleaning walkthroughs if you want to take an in-depth look at this part of the cleaning business model.

 For now, the important part of the walkthrough is understanding what it is and how it’s done.